aadmaquino/aadmaquino/README.md

 ![](https://komarev.com/ghpvc/?username=aadmaquino&color=blue&style=for-the-badge)

-## Hi, I'm Antônio Augusto Duarte 🇧🇷 🇮🇹
+## Hi, I'm Antônio Augusto Duarte 🇮🇹🇧🇷

-An Italian-Brazilian Software Engineer who loves Football ~(or Soccer if you are from USA)~ and bodybuilding.
+An Italian-Brazilian Software Engineer who loves Football ⚽ ~(or Soccer if you are from USA)~, Games 🎮 and Bodybuilding 🏋️

 #### Currently working with: